-&lt;sup>11 Haida Nation v.
-British Columbia (Minister of Forests), 2004 SCC 73 researchers and narrowing their mandate, etc., which results in considerable cost savings.
-By cooperating in this manner, the parties can avoid financial and other costs associated with duplication of effort and delays incurred.
-An example would be when both the federal government and a First Nation conduct studies to determine the value in current dollars of the loss of use of land through illegal disposition in the late 19th century in the Toronto area, and when a debate ensues in the event their studies disagree.
+Another feature of the Commission's mediation services is the focus on joint processes, or the pooling of efforts in conducting research, analysing and defining the issues, hiring researchers and narrowing their mandate, etc., which results in considerable cost savings.
+By cooperating in this manner, the parties can avoid financial and other costs associated with duplication of effort and delays incurred, for example, when both the federal government and a First Nation conduct studies to determine the value in current dollars of the loss of use of land through illegal disposition in the late 19th century in the Toronto area, and when a debate ensues in the event their studies disagree.
+Given that all this is financed by federal funds and that cooperation is more easily developed between the parties through such joint processes, the Commission firmly believes that mediation presents definite advantages in claims settlement.
+As with any mediation process, the lawyers for the parties must adjust by relinquishing strategies based strictly on rights and legal positions in favour of strategies that advance the interests of the parties to reach a settlement.